elele20005/README_Generator/SampleREADME.md

 - [Questions](#questions)

 ## Installation
-Clone the repository using git clone <repository-url>, Navigate to the project folder: cd RAFIUREADME-PAGE, Open index.html in your browser to view the portfolio locally.
+Clone the repository using the SSH: git clone git@github.com:elele20005/README_Generator.git, Navigate to the project folder: cd README_Generator Open index.html on your browser to view the portfolio locally.

 ## Usage
 The portfolio is meant to provide a personal overview of my work, including project highlights, technical skills, and an "About Me" section.
 It can be shared with potential employers, collaborators, or as an online resume.